manjeetsaggi/drupal-6-modules/apachesolr_rdf/README.txt

   predicates, which e.g. allows for more detailled facetting and filtering.
   Objects which are RDF resources are indexed with their URIs to allow for exact queries on objects.
+  When using this schema for normal searches, you should add the default dynamic fields right after defining the server.
+To do so, go to the server's "Edit" page and click "Add default fields".
+This will define fields for the rdf:type, rdfs:label and rdfs:comment predicates, which will then be used for rendering search results (this works even if you rename them).
+Other fields can be defined manually via the "Add new field" link on the server's "Edit" page.
+  To enable this schema, you'll also have to place the file sindice-url-preserving-tokenizer.jar into Solr's lib directory (when using the example application this is located at $SOLR_HOME/example/solr/lib).
 * Text data: This schema, on the other hand, concentrates (as the name suggests) on indexing the text data associated with a resource, i.e. the literal-valued objects directly, but for resource-valued objects only their labels.
 This